Roles of heating and helicity in ultrafast all-optical magnetization switching in TbFeCo: Abstract

 \section{Abstract}

-Using time-resolved magneto-optical Kerr effect (TR-MOKE) method, helicity-dependent all-optical magnetization switching (HD-AOS) is observed in ferrimagnetic TbFeCo films.
-The thermal effect and opto-magneto effects are separately justified after single circularly polarized laser pulse.
-The integral evolution of this ultrafast switching is characterized on different time scales and the defined magnetization reversal time of 460 fs is the fastest ever observed.
-Combining the heat effect and inverse Faraday effect (IFE), micromagnetic simulations based on a single macro-spin model are performed that reproduce HD-AOS following a linear reversal mechanism.
+Using the time-resolved magneto-optical Kerr effect (TR-MOKE) method, helicity-dependent all-optical magnetization switching (HD-AOS) is observed in ferrimagnetic TbFeCo films.
+Our results reveal the individual roles of the thermal and nonthermal effects after single circularly polarized laser pulse.
+The evolution of this ultrafast switching occurs over different time scales and a defined magnetization reversal time of 460 fs is shown - the fastest ever observed.
+Micromagnetic simulations based on a single macro-spin model, taking into account both heating and the inverse Faraday effect, are performed that reproduce HD-AOS demonstrating a linear path for magnetization reversal.

-Since the magnetization was demonstrated to be reversed by a femtosecond laser pulse without any external magnetic field~\cite{1}, this all-optical switching (AOS) has been extensively studied in recent years.
-All-optical manipulation of magnetism becomes attractive due to its potential technological applications~\cite{2,36}.
-AOS in the ferrimagnetic GdFeCo alloy, the initially investigated material for AOS, is demonstrated to be a pure laser-induced thermal effect~\cite{3,4,5} via a transient ferromagnetic-like state~\cite{6}.
-Very recently, ultrafast electronic heat currents have been shown experimentally to be sufficient to switch the magnetization in GdFeCo~\cite{7,8} which further verifies the thermal origin of AOS in GdFeCo~\cite{37}.
-Consequently, AOS in GdFeCo is independent to the circular helicity of laser pulses, which is named as helicity-independent AOS (HI-AOS).
+Since the demonstration of magnetization reversal by a single femtosecond laser pulse in 2007~\cite{1}, the field of all-optical switching (AOS) has been extensively studied both theoretically and experimentally.
+AOS in the ferrimagnetic alloy, GdFeCo (the initially investigated material for AOS), has been shown reverse through a purely thermal effect~\cite{2,3,4,5} where the dynamics proceed via a transient ferromagnetic-like state~\cite{6,52}.
+Very recently, ultrafast electronic heat currents have been shown experimentally to be sufficient to switch the magnetization in this same material~\cite{7,8}, which provides further evidence of the thermal origins of AOS in GdFeCo~\cite{37}.
+Consequently, AOS in GdFeCo is almost independent of the laser helicity of the laser pulse, which is named helicity-independent AOS (HI-AOS).